OUR MISSION:

 In 2001 the Roaring Fork Railroad Holding Authority (RFRHA) was merged into RFTA.
 RFRHA was created in 1993 by the same constituent governments as RFTA, in order to acquire 34 miles of the Rio Grande Railroad corridor in the Roaring Fork Valley, which it purchased in 1997.
 The corridor was assumed by RFTA, which is preserving it for a future mass transit system and, in the interim, is using it for a recreational trail.
 In 2002, the Roaring Fork Transit Agency was also merged into RFTA along with its employees and equipment.

 Initial members included the communities of Aspen, Snowmass Village, Pitkin County, Basalt, a portion of Eagle County in the Roaring Fork Valley, Carbondale, and Glenwood Springs.
 In 2005, residents of the Town of New Castle voted to join RFTA.
-RFTA is primarily funded by dedicated sales taxes levied in each of its member that were approved by voters.
+RFTA is primarily funded by dedicated sales taxes levied in each of its member jurisdictions that were approved by voters.

 RFTA has received numerous awards, including the “Best Mass Transit System of North America” by Mass Transit Magazine and the best “Large Transit Agency of the Year” from Colorado Association of Transit Agencies.
 In 2012, RFTA received the White House Champions of Change Transportation Innovator Award.
 In 2014, RFTA received the Federal Transit Administrator’s Outstanding Public Service Award and a SHIFT Sustainability Award.